krishnanlab/teaching/2022-spring_compbio/course-activities-grading.md

 #### 7. Mid-course project presentation reviews
 >Due: Fri, Mar 25

 Review presentations by your peers based on the detailed rubric.
-You can find your review assignment in the "Midterm Presentation Reviews" in the shared class schedule google sheet and submit your reviews – once per review assignment – using this form `<LINK>`.
+You can find your review assignment in the "Midterm Presentation Reviews" in the shared class schedule google sheet and submit your reviews – once per review assignment – [using this form](https://forms.gle/HB74nTqyYt7gvEib7).

 Then, meet with Arjun during the week of Mar 28 to discuss your project progress, proposal reviews, and revised project plan.